Specifying Custom Properties

 Similarly, you can add custom properties for your own components that are based on preset components.

-- Select the (Add) button to add a dynamic property for the currently selected component.
-The component ID is displayed in the Item column.
+- Select the (Add) button to add a custom property for the currently selected component.

 The following table describes the supported property types: